 Mr. Mike Donison

-He has experience working with cabinet ministers - first as Assistant to the Minister of National Defence and Veterans’ Affairs in Ottawa (1979-80), later as Ministerial Assistant to the Minister of Industry and Small Business Development in Victoria, BC (1980-82).
+He has worked with cabinet ministers, including as Assistant to the Minister of National Defence and Veterans’ Affairs in Ottawa (1979-80) and Ministerial Assistant to the Minister of Industry and Small Business Development in Victoria, B.C.
+(1980-82).

-Since 2011, he has served as the Chancellor of the Anglican Network in Canada (ANIC) which is the Canadian Diocese of the Anglican Church in North America (ACNA).
+Since 2011 he has served as the Chancellor of the Anglican Network in Canada (ANIC).

-Lucas Malinowski is a Public Affairs professional currently serving as the Government Relations Manager at the Canadian Fuels Association.
+Lucas Malinowski is a Public Affairs professional currently serving as the Director of Government Relations at the Canadian Fuels Association.

 With extensive experience in media relations, legislative procedure, events management, as well as strategic and crisis communications, Lucas has served Premiers, Leaders of Her Majesty's Loyal Opposition, Cabinet Ministers and a wide variety of public affairs and communications clients.